Action Scripts in Text Forge

 • Development: Developers can design new capabilities through simple Action Script APIs

-• Accessibility: Action Scripts are easily accessible through code, command palette, and shortcuts
+• Accessibility: Action Scripts are easily accessible through menus, code, command palette, and shortcuts

 Structure